mdogdope/Crypto-Trader/README.md

 Feel free to download a copy and mess with it yourself.
 I only ask that if you want to make a donation.
 I will have all the address for the cryptocoins at the bottom.
 Thank you in advance!

 I hope this will make things a litte easier for you.
 I am supper happy to be sharing this with y'all!
-Have fun and please leave a comment of things you like about it, things you want changed, and/or just to say hi.
+Have fun and please leave a comment in the issues tab and mark it acordingly: for things you like about it mark with [LIKE], for things you want changed mark with [SUG], for a disscussion mark with [DIS].